virgili0/Virgilio/content/purgatorio/fundamentals/the-data-science-process.md

 ## Frame the problem

-Each Data Science project starts from a phase called Problem Statement or Problem Shaping, i.e. the process of identifying the problem to be solved and the commercial advantages to be obtained.
+Each Data Science project starts from a phase called Problem Statement or Problem Shaping, i.e. **the process of identifying the problem to be solved and the real-world advantages to be obtained.**

 How do you do it?
 We must be ready to ask the right questions.